Steven Point: Career

 From 1986 to 1989 he practiced criminal law and native law as a partner in the law firm of Point and Shirley.
 He worked for Citizenship and Immigration Canada as an immigration adjudicator for several years, starting in about 1989, at its refugee backlog office in Vancouver.
 In 1999, he became a British Columbia Provincial Court judge.
 On February 28, 2005, he became Chief Commissioner of the British Columbia Treaty Commission.

 His appointment as Lieutenant Governor was announced on September 4, 2007, by Prime Minister Stephen Harper.
 He assumed his duties in a ceremony at the Legislative Assembly of British Columbia on October 1, 2007.
 As the Queen's viceroy in British Columbia, he was styled His Honour while in office and retains the style of The Honourable for life.

 On December 17, 2012, Point was appointed chair of an Advisory Committee under a one-year contract that allowed him to bill up to $220,000 in that year.
 The position required him to assist the Minister of Justice to implement the recommendations dealing primarily with police reform and public safety made by Wally Oppal in his Inquiry Report released December 12, 2012.
 On May 17, 2013, Point resigned from his position as chair on the grounds that lawsuits commenced by the children of missing women prevented him from fulfilling his mandate.
 Members of the Advisory Committee and family members expressed doubt about this reason on the basis that Point had expressed his intention to resign before the children's lawsuits were filed, and on the basis that there is no logical or practical connection between his work as chair of the Advisory Committee and the lawsuits.

 On February 20, 2014, Point was re-appointed as a provincial court judge, effective March 3, 2014.
 He retired from office on October 31, 2018.

 On June 18, 2020, Point was introduced as the 19th Chancellor of the University of British Columbia, succeeding Lindsay Gordon from July 1, 2020.

 In 2022, a residential street in Richmond, British Columbia, was renamed from Trutch Avenue to Point Avenue due to the racism associated with Joseph Trutch, the first lieutenant governor of British Columbia, and to honour Point.

+Personal life

-Point's daughter, Á'a:líya Warbus, is the nominee for the Conservative Party of British Columbia in the newly created riding of Chilliwack-Cultus Lake.
+Point's daughter, Á'a:líya Warbus, is an independent member of the Legislative Assembly of British Columbia in the riding of Chilliwack-Cultus Lake.